crest-lab/crest-docs/page/documentation/coords.md

 {% include codecell.html content=struc_xyz style="font-size:10px" %}

 {% include tip.html content="Ensemble and trajectory files in the above format can be opened with [molden](https://www3.cmbi.umcn.nl/molden/) and [VMD](https://www.ks.uiuc.edu/Research/vmd/)." %}

+Multi-frame [extxyz](#the-extended-xyz-extxyz-format) files can be used as ensembles in the same way; each frame carries its own comment line, so the energies are taken from the `energy` entries rather than from the bare comment line.
+{: .text-justify }

 ---